 The baritone is the daddy of the ukulele family.
 The baritone uke is closest to the standard guitar in size.
 In fact, baritone ukuleles are tuned in the same way as the four highest strings on a guitar.

-This will produce a significantly deeper sound.
+This ukulele produces a deeper sound.

 The Kala KA-BG Baritone Ukulele – a great baritone ukulele